 This contrasts with the conventional multi-page approach, wherein to retrieve one page, the client sends one request to a server.
 The image below illustrates the traditional and SPA approaches.

 The key advantage of SPAs is a many times-faster operation speed.
 Just send the entire code bundle (HTML, JS, and CSS) to a user’s computer once and update data as required without reloading the page every time.
 There’s no client-server overhead: sending a request, establishing a connection, waiting for a response, sending the response – and all this just to get a single page.
 This is a perfect solution for locations with unstable or slow networks.

-Lighting fast.
+Very soon.
 Here is why.

 One of the distinctive features of Vue.js is simplicity.
 That was You’s primary objective: to do the same things more complex frameworks were capable of by writing less code.
 Vue.js took the best features of React.js and Angular.js and discarded all complex ones.
-Listen to Scott Tolinski — host of LevelUpTuts & Syntax podcast — talking about this (from approximately 19:02).
+Listen to Scott Tolinski — the host of LevelUpTuts & Syntax podcast — talking about this (from approximately 19:02).